TRAVEL & WHAT TO BRING – CHILE

-1. Passport: A valid passport is required for entry into Chile and a ninety-day visa is given to US and European Community citizens upon entry.
+1. Passport: A valid passport is required for entry into Chile.
+A tourist card is issued at the international port-of- entry.
 All participants should carry a photocopy of the personal data page of your passport.
-A copy of your passport is the easiest way to prove your identity if you happen to lose your passport.
+A photocopy of your passport is the easiest way to prove your identity if you happen to lose your passport.

 2. Booking Your Flight: You are booking your own international flights to Santiago, Chile.
-If you arrive before the starting date of the trip, you will be responsible for your own taxi transfer, hotel accommodations before the trip starts, and transportation to Los Lobos Lodge.
-You can book a private transfer from Los Lobos if you wish.
+If you arrive before the starting date of the trip, you will be responsible for your own taxi transfer and hotel accommodations before the trip starts.

-3. Extra Nights: If you decide to arrive early or if your flight schedule requires you to stay in Chile one or more extra day or extra nights, you can stay at Los Lobos with previous reservation and confirmation of availability.
-Otherwise we recommend the W Hotel in Santiago or Holiday Inn in the Santiago Airport.
+3. Extra Nights: If you decide to arrive early or if your flight schedule requires you to stay in Chile one or more extra days or extra nights, you can stay at Los Lobos with previous reservation and confirmation of availability.
+Otherwise we recommend the W Hotel or Hyatt Hotel in Santiago or the Holiday Inn at Santiago Airport.

 4. Herbs and supplements: Bring your daily supplements if you take any.
-Be sure to declare any herbs when coming in thru customs to avoid fines.
+Be sure to declare any herbs, honey, fruits or plants when coming thru customs to avoid fines.

 5. Food and Water: While in Chile avoid drinking tap water since your system might not be used to the local flora.
 Once you arrive at Los Lobos Lodge, the water is pure and clean, and meals with special dietary requirements such as gluten or lactose intolerance are provided.

 7. Money: Consider exchanging $200 – $400 dollars at the airport.
 Once we arrive at the Lodge we’ll be a half hour drive from the closest ATM.
-We recommend that you call your bank ahead of the trip to make sure that you have access to ATMs in a foreign country and which ATMs will work for your cards.
-Traveler’s checks are accepted in very few places.
 Make sure that the dollar bills you bring into Chile have no tears or rips.
-It can be a problem to change these.
+It can be a problem to exchange these.

-10. Health: Chile has world class medical care, and no public health threats.
-You can visit the CDC web site for US government information about traveling to Chile.
-See www.cdc.gov/travel/tropsam.htm If you take any prescription medicines be sure to bring enough for your travels.
+9. Health: Chile has world class medical care, and no public health threats.
+If you take any prescription medicines be sure to bring enough for your travels.
 Containers should be clearly labeled with prescription forms to avoid problems at Customs.
 A travel first aid kit is advisable, as well as bringing your own favorite personal “remedies.”
 Remember, you are responsible for your own health.

 - Sun protection: sunglasses, hat, sunscreen (SPF over 30).

-- Lightweight clothing for day-time and warm for evenings.
-Very comfortable clothing for yoga and movement.
+- Lightweight clothing for day-time and warm for evenings, very comfortable clothing

-If you have any other questions please contact Maria Clara Castaneda at email@example.com
+12. Contact: If you have any further questions please contact María Clara Castaneda

 Thank you for journeying with us!